lukeweber/iLBC-as3-wrapper/README.md

 ### ILB wrapper input/output

-Encoder takes little endian PCM 32 bit float, 8 kHz audio and decoder outputs little endian PCM 16 bit 44 kHz.
+Encoder takes little endian PCM 32 bit float, 8 kHz audio and decoder outputs little endian PCM 32 bit float 44 kHz.
 Optionally it can use base64 for encoder output and decoder input with the special base64 swc.
 The input is the default audio that will come out of a flash microphone, if mic.rate = 8.

 ### Compile iLBC.swc (optional)